Skip to content

 However, other forms of assistance (rector's stipend, stipend for people with disabilities, and a financial aid grant) are available to them.

 To apply, fill out the form and bring it to the dean's office by appointment.
-Please also read the information below and the regulations.
+Before you submit your application, please read the information below and the regulations.

 The scholarship is aimed at full-time students at the Faculty of Computer Science Bachelor's degree, who will receive an engineering degree in February and plan to take up full-time second degree studies from March of the same year.
 The scholarship covers the registration fee and tuition for 3 semesters of the second degree program.